Elizabeth Norment

 Elizabeth Larrabee Norment (December 31, 1952 – October 13, 2014) was an American actress best known for her role as Nancy Kaufberger in the Netflix series House of Cards.
 She attended Yale University, and had performed in several theater roles before moving into television.

+Career

 Norment went to southern California in 1983 to star in Beethoven's Tenth at the Ahmanson Theatre in Los Angeles.
 She remained there after the production ended.
 She had bit parts in films, made TV commercials, and appeared in some TV programs.
 She also continued to act on stage.

-She died of cancer at Memorial Sloan Kettering Cancer Center in New York City, aged 61.
+She died of cancer on October 13, 2014, at Memorial Sloan Kettering Cancer Center in New York City, aged 61.